-The bad news: we finished off the second batch nearly as quick as the first.
+The bad news: we finished off the second batch nearly as quickly as the first.
 But hey, it’s the holidays… and it’s just granola… let’s live a little.

 - 1 cup rolled oats (not instant)